k-essence and tachyons in brane-worlds

 A great amount of works have been invested in studying cosmological scenarios with non-canonical kinetic term usually known as k-essence models.
-The idea of k-essence has its origin in Born-Infeld action of string theory \cite{BIS} and it was firstly introduced as a possible model for inflation \cite{INFLKE}.
-In this context, inflation is polelike, that is, the scale factor evolves like a negative power of the cosmic time \cite{INFLKE}, \cite{SCH1}, \cite{CHI1}.
+The idea of k-essence has its origin in Born-Infeld action of string theory \cite{BIS}.
 Lately, efforts in the framework of k-essence have been directed toward model building using power law solutions which preserve \cite{CHI1}, \cite{PAD1},\cite{AFE1}, \cite{CHFE1} or violate the weak-energy condition \cite{ACHR}.
 In addition, a k-essence model with a divergent sound speed (called atypical k-essence) was carefully analyzed in Refs. \cite{MCL}, \cite{CHIR1}.
-In the latter it was shown that the model fix the form of the Lagrangian for k-essence matter.
-Many others aspects concerning to k-essence theory have been explored in the literature such as an unifying model of dark components with k-essence \cite{SCH1}, \cite{BM1}, k-essence as dark energy source \cite{VIK}, purely kinetic multi k-essence model crossing the phantom divide barrier \cite{CHIR2}, \cite{SSDAS}, tracking solution \cite{DKS} or holography \cite{HOLOK} and so on.
+In the latter work it was shown that the model fixes the form of the Lagrangian for k-essence matter.
+Many others aspects regarding k-essence theory have been explored in the literature such as an unifying model of dark components with k-essence \cite{BM1}, k-essence as dark energy source \cite{VIK}, purely kinetic multi k-essence model crossing the phantom divide barrier \cite{CHIR2}, \cite{SSDAS}, tracking solution \cite{DKS} and so on.

-Some authors have shown that there is an algorithm for constructing potential associated to solutions on a FRW brane with a power law behavior when the matter fields are a tachyon as well as in the brane context\cite{MANN}.
-In Refs. \cite{HOLOCONDE} was established a general mappings between the k-essence scalar field, the hydrodynamics and braneworld description.
-Recently, it was used the algorithm developed in Ref. \cite{PAD1} to construct potential which can implement power law solution on FRW brane world in the presence of ordinary scalar field as well as tachyonic field \cite{SA1}.
-The the high energy limit for the tachyonic potential on the brane turns out to be $V= V_{0}\phi^{-1}$ and reduces to inverse square potential in the low energy limit.
+Some authors have shown that there is an algorithm for constructing potential associated to solutions on a FRW brane with a power law behavior when the matter fields are a tachyon as well as a scalar field \cite{PAD1}, \cite{SA1}.
+The high energy limit for the tachyonic potential on the brane turns out to be $V= V_{0}\phi^{-1}$ and reduces to inverse square potential in the low energy limit.
 Our goal in this brief article is to show that the quadractic brane correction shifts the inverse square potential, characterizing the FRW cosmology, to the inverse linear one at high energy.
 Another complentary motivation for our analysis is to classify the different kinds of singularities, in particluar, those related with an accelerated or super-accelerated regime.